seibert-media/webfs/README.md

 Provide access to a subtree the of filesystem via http.
 Simply.
 Supports
 - indexing a directory
-- downlaoding files
+- downloading files
-- downloading the whole directory
+- downloading the directory zipped
 - uploading

 `webfs --root ~ --port 3030 --listen 127.0.0.1`